mathieucaroff/mathieucaroff/README.md

 Attention -> Body -> Need -> Vision of the world and thoughts
 ```

-## Human

-A human is a set of voices surrounded by a skin.

 ## Definition

 + Attribution : Relate people to things